 Acne scarring is identified using a classification system and this is wholly dependent on the abnormal healing response preceding dermal inflammation that leads to an increase in collagen deposition or collagen loss.

 Solutions vary from person to person.
-You can go and discuss the problem with your doctor who is likely to prescribe topical treatments on most occasions.
+You can go and discuss the problem with your doctor who is likely to prescribe topical solutions on most occasions.
 Unfortunately the medically prescribed options are limited, and can cause side effects.

 That’s precisely why we’ve made it our job to look at alternatives.
 The acne treatment industry has always enjoyed steady growth largely due to the condition affecting so many people around the world.
 There are hundreds of different products available today that all claim they can get rid of your acne but not all of them work.